nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot overview.md

 Validation processes exist at statges

-- 3.1
+- C.1
-- 3.3
+- C.3
-- 3.5
+- C.5
-- 3.8
+- C.8
-- 3.10
+- C.10

 At each of these stages there is the option to evaluate and enforce a policy decision

-3.3 and 3.8 are validation and policy enforcement points implemented at the registrar and therefore ideal for implementing the core netwoking policy
+C.3 andC.8 are validation and policy enforcement points implemented at the registrar and therefore ideal for implementing the core networking policy

-# 4 Enrol the device
+# D Enrol the device

 Enrolling the device is relatively simple, consisting of the following steps

-- 4.1 - device constructs the CSR request for enrolment, which includes the iDeviD
+- D.1 - device constructs the CSR request for enrolment, which includes the iDeviD
-- 4.2 - device sends the CSR to the registrar (over the authenticated TLS session)
+- D.2 - device sends the CSR to the registrar (over the authenticated TLS session)
-- 4.3 - the registrar validates the CSR request
+- D.3 - the registrar validates the CSR request
-- 4.4 - the registrar constructs the certificate response (LDevID)
+- D.4 - the registrar constructs the certificate response (LDevID)
-- 4.5 - the registrar returns the certificate to the device
+- D.5 - the registrar returns the certificate to the device
-- 4.6 - the device saves the LDevID (network credentials) locally ready to attach to the network
+- D.6 - the device saves the LDevID (network credentials) locally ready to attach to the network